umegbewe/Broadcom-Wifi-B43-Linux/README.md

             sudo cp -/Desktop/b43/* /lib/firmware/b43
             sudo modprobe b43

-If your wireless doesn't start immediately then reboot.
+If your wireless doesn't start immediately then reboot your system.